Zora Arkus-Duntov: A "Gentleman's agreement"

 After the accident at the race at Le Mans in 1955, which claimed the lives of 83 people, the attitude toward motor racing changed dramatically.
 Numerous protests forced many companies to withdraw from the race, the organizers to review the safety rules, and Mercedes, who was accused of causing an accident and decided not to participate in car racing until the 70s.
 Dissatisfaction gradually increased in America, which is why the American Automobile Manufacturers Association (AMA) issued a recommendation to refuse to participate in races.
 However, several accidents over the next couple of years and, according to unconfirmed reports, the intervention of the US government led to the signing of the "Gentleman's Agreement" in 1957.
 By joining AMA, GM, Ford and Chrysler refused to participate in organized car racing and motorsport of any kind, which led to the cessation of all explicit support for racing in Chevrolet.
 At the same time, almost none of the automakers stopped the development of sports cars.
 Many found loopholes: from the establishment of third-party engineering companies (SEDCO Co.), which issued instructions for improving production cars with detailed indication of the part numbers of the automaker and step-by-step instructions for the support of “individual enthusiasts” of individual racers, as well as the production of “especially durable / long-life parts” Ideal for turning production cars into sports cars (Pontiac).
 Arkus-Duntov could not stop the new agreement.
 At his insistence, the driver Briggs Cunningham changed the three main Corvettes within 24 hours of Le Mans, each of which was equipped with an innovative 283-horsepower V8 fuel injected engine.
-Despite only achieving 10th place, it is important to note that the winners were the invincible Ferrari (6 places), Aston Martin (2 places) and Porsche (1 place), which did not have official development restrictions.
+Despite only achieving 10th place, the winners were the invincible Ferrari (6 places), Aston Martin (2 places) and Porsche (1 place), which did not have official development restrictions.

 In 1962, GM Corporate, under serious pressure from the US government, decided to discontinue support for motorsport.
 It was exactly the same contract as the AMA, concluded in 1957, but now GM had made policies mandatory for its brands.
 The reason was that by 1961, about 53% of the entire US car market belonged to General Motors, which greatly interested the Department of Justice.
 In the event that the company's market were to grow to 60%, the antimonopoly department had promised to break up General Motors.
 Fearing this, management hoped to reduce auto racing revenues.
-But the most famous achievement of Arkus-Duntov was yet to come.